 We found it was difficult to simultaneously meet objectives 2 and 3 under the robustness set of OMs.
 In these OMs, we found that most MPs failed to meet Objective 2, albeit only marginally so, when F2022 was adjusted to meet Objective 3 (Table 5).

 As expected, catch performance under the robustness recruitment scenario was worse than the reference scenario.
-The probability of being below the floor was around 16 - 25 %, except for the full retention MP at 7.6 %, while 10 year average catch ranged between 2.3 kt and 2.8 kt.
+The probability of being below the TAC floor was around 16 - 25 %, except for the full retention MP at 7.6 %, while 10 year average catch ranged between 2.3 kt and 2.8 kt.

 Sub-legal Discarding Behaviour